youweichen0208/YC-Tech-Blog/src/backend/spring.md

   - May violate encapsulation principles if used for mandatory dependencies.

 Using `@Autowired` is a way to inform Spring's IoC container about the dependencies that need to be injected.
 It's more commonly associated with field injection, but for constructor and setter injection, Spring infers the injection points based on the method signatures.

+## Explain the difference between constructor and setter injection:

 ## @Component: